-Harold Miller of the Center for Healthcare Quality and Payment Reform concluded, "it seems clear that, in order to be accountable for the health and healthcare of a broad population of patients, an Accountable Care Organization must have one or more primary care practices playing a central role."20 He envisions different levels of ACOs, with the core Level One consisting primarily of primary care practices.
+Harold Miller of the Center for Healthcare Quality and Payment Reform concluded, "it seems clear that, in order to be accountable for the health and healthcare of a broad population of patients, an Accountable Care Organization must have one or more primary care practices playing a central role."21 He envisions different levels of ACOs, with the core Level One consisting primarily of primary care practices.
 Level Two would include select specialists and potentially hospitals.
 As the diverse patient populations are included, Level Three expands to more specialists and facilities, and Level Four includes public health and community social services.
 As noted, primary care is the only provider or health care facility mandated for inclusion to qualify for PPACA's ACO Shared Savings Program.
+In the Proposed ACO Regulations, CMS proposed "to assign beneficiaries to an ACO on the basis of primary care services rendered by physicians in general practice, internal medicine, family practice, and geriatric medicine."22

-19 Toward Accountable Care, The Advisory Board Company (2010).
+20 Toward Accountable Care, The Advisory Board Company (2010).

-20 Harold D. Miller, How to Create Accountable Care Organizations, Center for Healthcare Quality and Payment Reform, p.
+21 Harold D. Miller, How to Create Accountable Care Organizations, Center for Healthcare Quality and Payment Reform, p.
 8, (September 2009).
+22 76 Fed.
+Reg.
+19545.

-- 2. What Are the Roles of Specialists In ACOs?
+2. What Are the Roles of Specialists In ACOs?
 It is becoming clear that specialists are going to serve important roles in ACOs.
 Given the opportunities for ACOs listed in Section V.B.1. above, specialists should see roles in Medical Home coordination on diagnosis and treatment, transitions across settings, reducing avoidable hospitalizations, and in multi-specialty complex patient management.
 Inpatient specialists can tackle hospital through-put, minimizing avoidable adverse events and readmissions, and quality improvements.
-Specialists intent on preserving volume at the expense of best practices have no role in an ACO. - 3.
-What Are the Roles of Hospitals In ACOs?
+Specialists intent on preserving volume at the expense of best practices have no role in an ACO.

+3. What Are the Roles of Hospitals In ACOs?
 Hospitals are logical ACO partners for several reasons: Patients will need hospitalization, hospitals have extensive administrative and HIT infrastructure, ACOs are consistent with their missions, and hospitals are often a medical community's natural organizational hub.
 But the typical ACOs tend to reduce hospitalizations.
-As Mr. Miller observes, "the interests of primary care physicians and hospitals in many communities will not only be unaligned, but will be in opposition to one another."21 A litmus test for hospital membership (or whether to join an ACO that includes a hospital) is whether it is committed to overall increased savings, improved quality, and improved patient satisfaction for patient populations, even if hospitalization rates are reduced.
+As Mr. Miller observes, "the interests of primary care physicians and hospitals in many communities will not only be unaligned, but will be in opposition to one another."23 A litmus test for hospital membership (or whether to join an ACO that includes a hospital) is whether it is committed to overall increased savings, improved quality, and improved patient satisfaction for patient populations, even if hospitalization rates are reduced.
 It is also unacceptable if a hospital permanently seeks to capture most of the shared savings "off the top" to make up for lost revenue.
 A hospital at over-capacity should not have this conflict.
 Moreover, many hospitals see full institutional commitment to accountable care as the best way to prepare for the future, maximize their fair share of the shared savings dollar, and grow market share.
 Once the tipping point of the shift from payment for volume to payment for value has been reached, these conflicts should dissolve.

 In summary, because primary care will drive so many of an ACO's most high-yielding initiatives, it is an essential element of a lasting and successful ACO.
 "Accountable care absolutely must be about improving and maintaining the health of a population of patients and not just controlling costs.
 It must be about proactive and preventive care and not reactive care.
 It must be about outcomes and not volume or processes.
-It must be about leveraging the value of primary care and the elements of the Patient-Centered Medical Home."
-22
+It must be about leveraging the value of primary care and the elements of the Patient-Centered Medical Home."24 http://transformed.com/CEOReports/PCMH-and-ACO.cfm, (2010).